iterate-ch/docs/tutorials/sftp_publickeyauth.md

 ====

 Public-key authentication allows you to connect to a remote server without a password.
 Instead, public-key authentication uses two keys:
-- Private key that only you have kept in a secure place and protected with a password.
+- Private key kept in a file and protected with a password.
 - Public key placed on the server usually by the system administrator.

 1. Run the command `ssh-keygen` from the _Terminal.app_ (macOS) or _Console_ (Windows) to generate a public/private pair